feseha-btc/JS2NAIRR/README.md

-# JS2NAIRR
+# JS2NAIRR  -  FOPS
-JS2NAIRR_FAA: GPU-Accelerated Degenerate Fuzzy Oligo Finder Project Overview
+Fuzzy Oligo Primer Screening (FOPS): A GPU-Accelerated Degenerate Fuzzy Oligo Finder

+Project Overview
 This repository hosts the code, data, and documentation for the JS2NAIRR_FAA project, which implements a high-performance, GPU-accelerated pipeline for identifying optimal degenerate oligonucleotide probes/primers within massive sequence datasets.
 The core engine leverages PyTorch and CUDA to parallelize the sequence matching process, drastically reducing execution time for bioinformatics analyses.